Proximal Policy Optimization-Based Reinforcement Learning Approach for DC-DC Boost Converter Control: A Comparative Evaluation Against Traditional Control Techniques: Validation of proposed method and performance comparison

-However, in the case of PI control, an undesired voltage wave shapes are evident in Fig. \ref{fig:var_figures}.
+When the input voltage is varied, the step response characteristics of the system are observed to remain relatively consistent for both ANN control and RL control methods depicted in Fig. \ref{fig_9}.
+This implies that these methods are capable of adapting to the varying input voltage and maintaining stable step response characteristics.
+However, in the case of PI control, undesired voltage wave shapes are evident in Fig. \ref{fig_9}.
 The step response characteristics are significantly degraded, indicating that the PI control method struggled to handle the input voltage variation effectively.
-Quantitatively comparing the performance of these control methods, RL control emerged as the superior method as depicted in Tables \ref{res_RL_var} and \ref{tab:pi_var}.
+Quantitatively comparing the performance of these control methods, RL control emerged as the superior method as depicted in Table \ref{tab_7}.
 It exhibited the ability to seamlessly handle the input voltage variation and maintain step response characteristics similar to those observed under fixed input voltage conditions.
 This quality positions RL control as the best control method among the three in terms of adapting to varying input voltage and preserving stable step response characteristics.
-The RL control method's success can be attributed to its capacity to learn and optimize the control policy based on the specific dynamics and requirements of the boost converter system.
-This adaptability allows RL control to consistently deliver reliable and robust performance, even in the presence of changing input voltage conditions.
+The RL control method’s effectiveness can be attributed to its capacity to learn and optimize the control policy based on the specific dynamics and requirements of the boost converter system.
+This adaptability allows RL-based control to consistently deliver reliable and robust performance, even in the presence of changing input voltage conditions.

-\subsection{Discussion}

-The struggle of the PI control method in handling the varying input voltage can be attributed to its inherent limitations and design characteristics.
-PI control relies on a fixed set of proportional and integral gains to regulate the system's output.
-When the input voltage varies, the system dynamics change, and the fixed gains may no longer be optimal for achieving desired performance.
-The PI control method lacks the adaptability and flexibility to effectively adjust its parameters in response to changing conditions.
-As a result, it struggles to accurately track the desired output and maintain stable step response characteristics when the input voltage varies.
-The undesired voltage waveshape observed in the step response is a clear indication of this struggle.

-In contrast, RL control and ANN control methods have the advantage of learning and adapting their control policies based on the observed system behavior.
-This allows them to dynamically adjust their actions and responses, leading to improved performance and the ability to handle input voltage variations more effectively.

-Overall, the limitations of fixed gains and lack of adaptability make the PI control method less suited for applications where the input voltage can vary.
-Alternative control methods that offer more flexibility and adaptive capabilities, such as RL and ANN control, are better equipped to handle such dynamic scenarios.
+\section{Discussion}